Phoenix Park: People's Gardens

 The gardens, located close to the Parkgate Street entrance, comprise an area of 9 ha, and were re-opened in 1864.
 These gardens were initially established in 1840 as the Promenade Grounds.
 They display Victorian horticulture, including ornamental lakes, children's playground, picnic area and bedding schemes.
 A statue is in the gardens dedicated to executed Easter Rising leader Seán Heuston.
 There is a plaque in honour of the Irish sculptor Jerome Connor on Infirmary Road, overlooking the gardens which he frequently visited.
 The opening hours are 8.00 am until dusk.
 Closing times vary during the year.

 Magazine Fort

 The Magazine Fort in the southeast of the park marks the location where Phoenix Lodge was built by Sir Edward Fisher in 1611.
 In 1734 the house was demolished when the Lord Lieutenant of Ireland, Lionel Sackville, 1st Duke of Dorset directed that a powder magazine be provided for Dublin.
 An additional wing was added to the fort in 1801 for troops.
 It was the scene of the Christmas Raid in 1939.

-The magazine fort has been satirically immortalised in a jingle by Jonathan Swift who wrote:
+The magazine fort was satirised in a jingle by Jonathan Swift who wrote: